alphadose/reverie/CONTRIBUTING.md

 ## Coding Style Guide

-Gasper follows standard effective go guidelines.
+Reverie follows standard effective go guidelines.
 You can refer to [this guide](https://github.com/golang/go/wiki/CodeReviewComments) for more information.

 ## Pre-Commit